 While diversity plays such a huge role in attracting, it also plays a major role in engagement.

 For example, you can attract me to come to your company, but if your culture is not one that is inclusive and I feel like I'm not being treated equitably or that I belong, then I'm going to leave.
 This is where engagement and retention come into play by creating an inclusive company culture.

-Meghan: Based on your work with countless organizations, how have you seen DEI help businesses thrive?
+Meghan: Based on your work with countless organisations, how have you seen DEI help businesses thrive?

-What helps some organizations thrive is that there is accountability at the top of the organization, and it is embedded throughout.
+What helps some organisations thrive is that there is accountability at the top of the organisation, and it is embedded throughout.

-For instance, I work with several organizations and most of the ones that are thriving are the ones where the CEO and the leadership team are engaged in the diversity strategy.
-In one organization, the CEO leads the diversity advisory council and always has a diversity topic for discussion in their all hands meeting to keep it top of mind.
+For instance, I work with several organisations and most of the ones that are thriving are the ones where the CEO and the leadership team are engaged in the diversity strategy.
+In one organisation, the CEO leads the diversity advisory council and always has a diversity topic for discussion in their all hands meeting to keep it top of mind.